Niue High School

 Niue High School (Mata Ki Luga) is a secondary school in Alofi, the capital city of Niue.
 It is located on the Alofi-Liku Road and, as of 2010, has 175 students in attendance.
 The school caters for years 7 to 13 (ages 11–18).
 Within the school is the Paliati Grounds, which reportedly has a capacity of 1,000 and is where Niuean association football teams play.

-In 1993, Terry Coe, a former principal Niue High School, was elected to the Niue Assembly.

 Anti-bullying campaign

-The school is also has an anti-bullying campaign, which has been around since 2002.
+The school also has an anti-bullying campaign, which has been around since 2002.
 It focuses on bullying along with human rights.

+Sports

+In August 2023, a futsal competition was held in which the school entered a team for the men’s competition.
+The school finished outside the top four.